On this page

 Is a dissertation required in an online epidemiology PhD program?

 Yes.
-With a few exceptions, PhD programs culminate in the writing of a dissertation that meets the standards required for publication in a scholarly journal.
-The PhD degree is considered an “earned research” degree, meaning that PhD students are required to produce original advanced-level research that expands the knowledge base for its academic field, which is presented in the form of a dissertation.
-This includes all current online epidemiology PhD programs, as well as the vast majority of on-campus programs.
+Almost all PhD programs require the completion of a dissertation that meets the scholarly publication standards.
+The PhD is considered an “earned research” degree because students are expected to produce original, high-level research that contributes to the academic field’s knowledge base, presented as a dissertation.
+This requirement is applicable to all current online epidemiology PhD programs, as well as the majority of on-campus programs.

 Yes.
 The CUNY program is a prime example.
 See the program’s webpage for recommended full-time and part-time course sequences.
 Capella’s program, on the other hand, does not designate specific full-time and part-time options.
 Instead, it offers recommended course sequences for its two tracks and allows a generous maximum program length of eight years, thus providing each student with plenty of flexibility in their study pace.
 Keep in mind, though, that the longer you take to complete your entire PhD in epidemiology program, the higher the program’s total cost.